cmustuco/crosscheck/README.md

     - Start/end times are written in this regex format: `\d\d?:\d{2}(:\d{2})?(A|P)M`.
     - Modality is written as one of {'IPE', 'IPO', 'REO', 'PER', 'IPR', 'IRR'}.
+    - Column "Room" contains the abbreviation of the building name according to the [CMU SOC Legend](https://www.cmu.edu/hub/legend.html), followed by the room number within the building.
+The Activities Room is abbreviated "ACTVY".

 ## Contributing
 You are welcome to improve this project.
 Currently, possible things to work on include: